-Yet already we stumble across something strange; something unusual; something you may not see on an operating system of current times -, for why are there different downloads for different operating systems?
-Surely, you cannot imply it is to be run on top of another operating system?
+Yet already we stumble across something strange; something unusual; something you shan't see with an operating system of current times - why are there different downloads for different operating systems.
+Surely, you cannot imply it is to be run ontop of another operating system?
 Why yes, you can.

-Indeed, something I had neglected to mention previously was the fact Inferno is no ordinary operating system - no, it is meant to be installed on top of the one already running on one's machine; and whilst it is indeed possible to install it onto bare hardware, only a madman would do such a thing.
-Really, its main intent was to be a complementary system to Plan 9 and one was meant to install it on top of Plan 9 to have a more complete experience.
+Indeed, something I had negelected to mention previously was the fact Inferno is no ordinary operating system - no, it is meant to be installed ontop of the one already running on one's machine; and whilst it is indeed possible to install it onto bare hardware, only a madman would do such a thing.
+Really, its main intent was to be a complementary system to Plan 9 and one was meant to install it ontop of Plan 9 to have a more complete experience.